AMDmi3/opening_hours.js/README.md

   Returns the comment (if one is specified) for the facility at the given *date*.
 You may omit *date* to use current date.
   Comments can be specified for any state.

+  If no comment is specified this function will return undefined.

 * ```javascript
   var next_change = oh.getNextChange(date, limit);